Not Your Average Job

 - Provide courteous and prompt customer service in response to resident requests.

 - Provide five to seven appointment slots per a week.

-- Provide a minimum of three hours of office hours support in the Academic Services Center per week for resident drop-in questions and other tasks.
+- Provide a minimum of three hours of office hours support in the Academic Center per week for resident drop-in questions and other tasks.
 This schedule will be determined in conjunction with the US and the other RCCs.

 - Provide one or two hours in the Residential Computing office staffing the Helpdesk phone line and assisting Residential Computing staff with administrative and operational tasks.

 - Provide one or two hours of consultation on ResChat, Residential Computing's online customer service chatroom.

 - Schedule available appointment slots for the next workweek before that week's unit meeting.